Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: System Model and Problem Formulation

 For the DPC-based scheme, the EE maximization (EEmax) problem is stated as

 where $W$ is the system bandwidth.
-Similarly, the EEmax problem with linear precoding is written as
+Similarly, the EEmax problem with LP is written as

-Since $W$ is constant, we will drop it when solving (\ref{eq:opt_problem_BC}) and (\ref{eq:opt_problem-LP}), but it is included in simulation results in Section \ref{sec:Sim-Res}.
-In the following sections, we present our proposed methods for solving the above two EEmax problems.
+Note that the equality constraints in (\ref{eq:phase constr:DPC}) and (\ref{eq:phase constr:LP}) are treated element-wise.
+Since $W$ is constant, it is dropped when solving (\ref{eq:opt_problem_BC}) and (\ref{eq:opt_problem-LP}), but included in simulation results in Section \ref{sec:Sim-Res}.
+Next, we present our proposed methods for solving the above two EEmax problems.